digitalworlds/JavaForQuest/README.md

 ## 🚩 Troubleshooting

+### Unsupported Java.

+Usually the error message is:  Unsupported Java.
+Your build is currently configured to use Java ... and Gradle 6.1.1.

+1. Go to File -> Project Structure -> SDK Location and click on the Gradle Settings.
+2. Set Gradle JDK to 1.8
+3. File -> Invalidate Caches

 ### Gradle sync failed: NDK Not Configured

 1. Go to File -> Project Structure -> SDK Location and download NDK or select one from the list (if any).